Internal Snapping Hip Syndrome Symptoms & Treatment

 When to see a doctor

 Often, people with internal snapping hip syndrome do not seek medical treatment unless they experience pain.
-If you are bothered by the hip popping sensation or snapping or have mild pain, there are home treatments you can try.
+If you are bothered by the hip popping sensation or snapping or have mild, painful snap, there are home treatments you can try.
 These include:

 - Applying ice to the front of your hip